2giosangmitom/nightfall.nvim/.github/CONTRIBUTING.md

 ### 🐛 Reporting Bugs

-- Check [Issues](https://github.com/2giosangmitom/nightfall.nvim/issues) to see if the bug has already been reported.
+- Check the [Issues](https://github.com/2giosangmitom/nightfall.nvim/issues) to see if the bug has already been reported.
 - If not, open a new issue with a clear title, description, and, if possible, a code sample or test case.

 ### ✨ Suggesting Enhancements